 We may offer, from time to time, up to \$500,000,000 of our common stock, \$0.01 par value per share, in one or more offerings.
 Our common stock may be offered at prices and on terms to be disclosed in one or more supplements to this prospectus.
 The offering price per share of our common stock, less any underwriting commissions or discounts, will not be less than the net asset value per share of our common stock at the time of the offering, except (i) with the requisite approval of our common stockholders or (ii) under such other circumstances as the Securities and Exchange Commission may permit.
 On June 10, 2010, our common stockholders voted to allow us to issue common stock at a price below net asset value per share for a period of one year ending on June 9, 2011.
 Our stockholders did not specify a maximum discount below net asset value at which we are able to issue our common stock; however, we cannot issue shares of our common stock below net asset value unless our Board of Directors determines that it would be in our and our stockholders' best interests to do so.
 We are seeking approval of a similar proposal from our stockholders at our 2011 annual stockholders meeting to be held on June 15, 2011.
+Sales of common stock at prices below net asset value per share dilute the interests of existing stockholders, have the effect of reducing our net asset value per share and may reduce our market price per share.
+In addition, continuous sales of common stock below net asset value may have a negative impact on total returns and could have a negative impact on the market price of our shares of common stock.
+See "Sales of Common Stock Below Net Asset Value."

 Shares of closed-end investment companies such as us frequently trade at a discount to their net asset value.
 This risk is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether our common stock will trade above, at or below net asset value.
 You should read this prospectus and the applicable prospectus supplement carefully before you invest in our common stock.

 Our common stock may be offered directly to one or more purchasers through agents designated from time to time by us, or to or through underwriters or dealers.
 The prospectus supplement relating to the offering will identify any agents or underwriters involved in the sale of our common stock, and will disclose any applicable purchase price, fee, commission or discount arrangement between us and our agents or underwriters or among our underwriters or the basis upon which such amount may be calculated.
 See "Plan of Distribution."
-We may not sell any of our common stock through agents, underwriters or dealers without delivery of a prospectus supplement describing the method and terms of the offering of such common stock.
+We may not sell any of our common stock through agents, underwriters or dealers without delivery of a prospectus supplement describing the method and terms of the offering of such common stock, which must be delivered to each purchaser at, or prior to, the earlier of delivery of a confirmation of sale or delivery of the shares of common stock.